sumn2u/learn-javascript/en/conditional/concatenate.md

 In JavaScript “or” is written as `||` and “and” is written as `&&`.

-Say you want to test if the value of x is between 10 and 20—you could do that with a condition stating:
+Say you want to test if the value of x is between 10 and 20.
+You could do that with a condition stating:

 ```javascript
 if (x > 10 && x < 20) {